TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/Clipboard/Index.rst

 In this simple piece of code we instantiate a clipboard object and make it load its content.
-We then simply dump this content into the BE module's debug window, with the following result:
+We then simply dump this content into the backend module's debug window, with the following result:

 .. figure:: ../../../Images/ClipboardDump.png